tailcallhq/tailcallhq.github.io/docs/playground.md

 ---
 title: GraphQL Playground
-description: "Explore and test server configurations with the @server directive's showcase feature in a controlled environment.
+description: "Explore and test server configuration showcase feature in a controlled environment.
 Ideal for quick experimentation and learning with dynamic GraphQL schema configurations.
 Not recommended for production due to performance and security considerations."
 slug: graphql-playground-guide
 sidebar_label: GraphQL Playground
 ---